Local Walks

 Quick Facts:

-It was probably a permanent settlement judging from the artifacts that have been discovered.
+It was probably a permanent settlement judging from the artefacts that have been discovered.

 Quick Facts: